vbobrov/terraform/aws/ftd-fmc-simple/README.md

 - Management SG allowing all services from specified source IP addresses
 - Internet Gateway
 - Default route in the main routing table pointing to the Internet Gateway
+- Test Linux host that's placed on the inside interface of the firewall to test connectivity through it

 The following variables are available:
 - admin_password.
 If this variable is left as empty, a random password is generated.